 Using a retransfer printer will allow you to produce high-definition ID cards that are known as ‘over-the-edge ID cards.
 This means there is no white border left around the edge of the card; something that happens if you’re using a direct-to-card machine.
 You can watch more about the differences between direct-to-card and retransfer printers in the video below.

 2. How does a retransfer card printer work?

-Once the design has been printed onto the laminate film, it then passes through the printer via a heated transfer roller, where a card will be waiting.
+Once the design has been printed onto the laminate film, it then passes through the printer via a heated transfer roller, where the card will be waiting.
 Using a combination of temperature and pressure, the transfer overlay adheres to the card.
 This prints edge-to-edge over the full card surface.

 Once complete, the printed card will exit the printer via the output hopper.
-Retransfer machines are available with modules that allow for dual-sided printing as well as various encoding options depending on your requirements for access control cards.
+Retransfer machines are available as a single-sided printer or with modules for dual-sided printing, as well as various encoding options depending on your requirements for printing onto access control cards.

 3. Direct-to-card vs retransfer: Which ID card printer should you choose?

 To give you a solid overview and a better idea of whether you could benefit from a retransfer printer, we’ve put together a short video that explains the different technologies.